xeruf/instalee/README.md

 ## Features
-- Cross-handler dependencies (e.g. logcli script needs go) -> currently implemented with `HANDLER_dependencies` files
+- Cross-handler dependencies (e.g. logcli script needs go) -> currently implemented with `HANDLER_depends` files

 ### What instalee is not
 - a (central) package repository containing package sources
-- a package manager that can inspect or remove packages
+- a package manager to inspect or remove packages
+- a tool to upgrade all installed packages from various sources - see `topgrade`

 ### Planned
 - detection mechanism for handlers and features